TechPot-Studio/peb.js/README.md

 | Style & Elements | 54 | 63 | - | 10.1 | 79 | 41 |
 | Create Objects By `gen` | 1 | 3.5 | 9 | 3.2 | 12 | 10 |

+In the future, we will consider compatibility issues.
+However, in the current situation, we strongly recommend using a newer browser version.